Acadia Brings Levantine Cuisine to New York

 Acadia, Dinner Spread

-For dinner, offered only on weekdays, you can break bread with friends and dip into chicken liver mousse, eggplant confit, or spicy feta.
+For dinner, you can break bread with friends and dip into chicken liver mousse, eggplant confit, or spicy feta.
 For yourself, try the lamb kofta terra cotta, potato gnocchi, or sasso chicken.
 While brunch is arguably better to eat here, dinner can be a good move too, more so for the dessert.
 It has impressive offerings like the Meyer Lemon Semifreddo, The Silan, and Malabi Panna Cotta.
 They sound impressive, they are impressive, and taste delicious.
 Everything leans heavily on quality ingredients and the fact that it brings a not too popular cuisine to NYC.
 Whatever you choose do be sure to order the labneh, eggplant confit with paired with flatbread off your list.

 Acadia